jazcarate/redond-it/.github/CONTRIBUTING.md

 Our bug tracker utilizes several labels to help organize and identify issues.
 Here's what they represent and how we use them:

 - `browser bug` - Issues that are reported to us, but actually are the result of a browser-specific bug.
 These are diagnosed with reduced test cases and result in an issue opened on that browser's own bug tracker.
-- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in Bootstrap.
+- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug in Redond-it.
 - `css` - Issues stemming from our compiled CSS or source Sass files.
 - `docs` - Issues for improving or updating our documentation.
 - `examples` - Issues involving the example templates included in our docs.